 "Look at this.
 It's propaganda someone spread in the capital market at dawn.
 It says House Diarca abandoning the Crown Prince is real, and the owner of the Bright Palace is likely to change soon!"

-"I was surprised earlier when I went out to see the welcome banner for the Sword Emperor of the North Wind's return and saw letters coming down as tall as a person from the mail carriage entering the Cavalry!
+"I was surprised earlier when I went out to see the welcome banner for the Sword Emperor of the North Wind's return and saw letters coming down stacked as tall as a person from the mail carriage entering the Cavalry!
 I heard they were all from nobles sent to Commander!"

 The world was turning upside down as Emperor Keilusa had said.